lvlsgroup/kupatana-light/README.md

 - description
 - category
 - creationDate
+- owner (user)

+### User properties
+- name
+- email

 ### Endpoint functionality
-- It should be possible to fetch a list with ads
+It should be possible to:
+- Fetch a list with ads
-  - It should be possible to filter by category, before date and after date
+  - Filter by category, before date and after date
-  - It should be possible to apply multiple filters in the same request
+  - Apply multiple filters in the same request
-- It should be possible to create new ads
+- Create new ads
+- Update an ad
-- It should be possible to fetch a specific ad
+- Fetch a specific ad

 ### Other requirements
 - The ads should be saved in a database
 - Your solution should be documented in a README file

 ### Technologies
 Our preferred languages are: